Medical Causes of Speech Issues in Autism

 To learn more about the therapeutic approach, including Therapeutic and Communication Options for Speech Issues in Autism, click here.

 Medical Issues that Cause or Contribute to Speech Issues in Autism

-Speech issues can be caused or exacerbated by underlying medical issues.
+Underlying medical conditions can cause or exacerbate speech issues in autism.
 Below you will find a brief description of some of these medical issues to discuss with your child's physician.
 A good functional medicine practitioner, who is familiar with treating medical conditions common to autism, can help you on this journey.

 Cerebral Folate Deficiency (CFD)

-Current research is revealing that many kids with autism have low folate in their brains.
-This condition, called Cerebral Folate Deficiency (CFD) can also cause or contribute to speech issues in autism.
-This is a relatively newly identified disorder in which there is low 5-MTHF (5-methyltetrahydrofolate) in the cerebrospinal fluid but normal or even elevated 5-MTHF in the blood.
+Cerebral Folate Deficiency (CFD) can also cause or contribute to speech issues in autism.
+This is a relatively newly identified disorder in which there is low 5-MTHF (5-methyltetrahydrofolate) in the cerebrospinal fluid, but normal, or even elevated 5-MTHF, in the blood.
 In other words, the brain doesn't have enough folate to function properly.

 Symptoms of CFD include developmental delays, speech difficulties, sleep issues, irritability, and more.
 Treatment options include prescription medications (Leucovorin, Deplin, or both) and the elimination of dairy from the diet because mammal’s milk blocks folate receptors.

 Click here to learn more about Cerebral Folate Deficiency.

 The body needs sufficient amounts of specific vitamins and nutrients in order to perform certain functions.
 Speech is no exception to this rule.
 The good news is that, oftentimes, vitamin and nutrient deficiencies are easy to address.